 These penalties may increase if the alleged offender has a previous criminal history.
 Additionally, an individual that has been charged with continuous child sex abuse can face a requirement to register as a sex offender for life.

-If you have been accused of committing continuous child sex abuse throughout Texas, including the areas of Collin County, Dallas County, Tarrant County, Denton County, Lubbock County, El Paso County, Bexar County, Nueces County, Webb County, Bell County, Travis County, Williamson County, Fort Bend County, Galveston County, Harris County and Montgomery County, contact Stuckle and Associates, PLLC today.
+If you have been accused of committing continuous child sex abuse throughout Texas, including the areas of Collin County, Dallas County, Tarrant County, or Denton County contact Stuckle & Associates PLLC today.
 Paul Stuckle is an aggressive Dallas child sex crimes attorney who will make every effort to fight the allegations against you.
-Contact Stuckle and Associates, PLLC today for a free consultation at (972) 423-4405 or send an online message about your alleged continuous child sexual abuse.
+Call (972) 423-4405 or send an online message to schedule your free consultation today.